kaitlynrohm/kaitlynrohm/README.md

 ## Hi I'm Kaitlyn Rohm 👋
 <p>I'm a student in mission ready doing the advanced full stack developer course.
-I am about to start an internship at Manana games and I'm looking forward to all the things I can learn!</p>
+I am currently doing an internship at Manana games.
+I have been enjoying learning new things while doing this internship.
+I hope to continue to learn and grow through the remaining time at this internship and into my career and a software developer.</p>

 <h4>Languages and tools</h4>
 <p>